pbierkortte/AI-Prompt-Toolkit/.clinerules/project-registry.md

 # Project Registry

 A living documentation system that builds persistent context for AI assistants across development sessions.
 This registry captures the purpose, problems solved, and relationships of each significant file in your codebase, creating a structured knowledge base that prevents redundant exploration and accelerates decision-making.
+Each entry is written from the perspective of the documented file.

 ## Always
 - Registry update requirement: Update the Project Registry to reflect changes and then complete the task